-How to Create the Glitch Effect with Filmora9 [One Click]?
+Part 1: How to Create the Glitch Effect with Filmora [One Click]?

-Adding digital glitches in Filmor9 is a quick and simple process, that won’t take much more than a few minutes.
-All you need to do is import videos, add glitch effect and export.
-Below are the detailed step by step tutorial about how to make glitch video effect in Filmora9.
+Adding digital glitches in Filmora is a quick and simple process, that won’t take much more than a few minutes.
+All you need to do is import videos, add glitch effects, and export.

 1. Create Project and Import Video Clip

 Once you create a new project, import all the footage you’d like to edit into the project to the media library first including video and audio.
 You should then drag the video file to which you want to add a glitch effect onto the timeline.